How to implement Clean Architecture in Go (Golang)

 What about the boilerplate?

-You might be wondering if we didn’t introduce too much boilerplate.
-The project indeed grew in size by code lines, but that by itself doesn’t do any harm.
+You might be wondering if we introduced too much boilerplate.
+The project did grow in lines of code, but that alone doesn’t do any harm.
 It’s an investment in loose coupling that will pay off as the project grows.

 Handling application errors

-One extra thing I’ve added is ports-agnostic errors with slugs.
-They allow the application layer to return generic errors that can be handled by both HTTP and gRPC handlers.
+One extra thing I added is port-agnostic errors with slugs.
+They allow the application layer to return generic errors that both HTTP and gRPC handlers can handle.

 if from.After(to) {